From Paradox to Dialectics

 Not how leaders understand contradiction – but whether they can stay with it without collapsing it.

 Paradox collapses when cognitive rigidity narrows thinking.
 When emotional discomfort demands premature resolution.
-When threat triggers black-and-white thinking.
+When threat triggers all-or-nothing responses.

 I've felt all three.
 More times than I'd like to admit.